vmware-labs/reconciler-runtime/README.md

 We strive to release reconciler-runtime against the latest Kuberentes and controller-runtime releases.
 Upstream breaking changes in either dependency may also force changes in reconciler-runtime without a deprecation period.

 reconciler-runtime is rapidly evolving.
 While we strive for API compatability between releases, functionality that is better handled using a different API may be removed.
 Release version numbers follow semver.

+### Current Deprecations

+- status `InitiazeConditions()` is deprecated in favor of `InitializeConditions(context.Context)`.
+Support may be removed in a future release, users are encuraged to migrate.
+- `ConditionSet#Manage` is deprecated in favor of `ConditionSet#ManageWithContext`.
+Support may be removed in a future release, users are encuraged to migrate.

 ## Contributing